-Exceptions are made to this policy only in rare circumstances; for example, for a long illness.
-Please contact me regarding this.
+Exceptions are made to this policy only in rare circumstances; for example, for a serious illness.
+Please contact me in advance of the due date regarding this.

 Plagiarism and Cheating

 I place a high value on the honest pursuit of knowledge and have zero tolerance for plagiarism and cheating.
 Submitting a writing assignment that contains text that is not your original written work is a violation of the SJSU policy on cheating and plagiarism, which reads as follows: